RunestoneInteractive/RunestoneServer/source/Graphs/graphbfs.rst

 .. figure:: Figures/bfs2.png
    :align: center

-   The Second Step in the Breadth First Search
+   Figure 4: The Second Step in the Breadth First Search